How to save and print

 To save an entire document, first download it in PDF format.
 You will be given the option of saving it to a location in your computer.

 However, you should be aware that legislation has the potential to be amended at any time.
-If you save a version of an Act or Regulation and refer to it later, it may no longer be current.
+If you save a version of an Act or Legislative Instrument and refer to it later, it may no longer be current.
 It may be better to save a link to the legislation instead.

 To save individual sections or clauses, and to save legislation in an editable format (Microsoft Word), see Tagging sections/clauses.